Camillaneri/Do_not_Panic/README.md

 <img id="futurism1" src="img_reference/Y40s/fut_5.jpg" />

  <h3>Colours</h3>
 <p>The main colours of this style are pure red, black and white, in order to replicate as close as possible the palette of Futurism's magazines.
 The background of the pages is realized in a smooth yellow, to recall the paper quality of the period.
-The background of the website takes the colors of Cralli’s artworks, with a gradient from yellow to white and then blue and a set of moving lines in the tones of Boccioni’s work.</p>
+The background of the website takes the colours of Cralli’s artworks, with a gradient from yellow to white and then blue and a set of moving lines in the tones of Boccioni’s work.</p>

 <img id="futurism1" src="img_reference/Y40s/fut_6.jpg" />